E. Guigal - Côte-Rôtie La Turque 2020

 Estate rated ***** (Exceptional)

-Notes of espresso and barrel charcoal rise above purple raspberry in the 2020 Cote Rotie La Turque.
-The wine is full-bodied, with generous concentration and length, but it seems to lack a little depth compared to other recent vintages.
-Let's see what next year has in store.
+Notes of espresso and barrel char rise above purple raspberry notes in the 2020 Cote Rotie La Turque.
+The wine is full-bodied, with generous concentration and length, but it seems to lack a bit of depth compared to other recent vintages.
+Let's see what next year brings.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France